CorrelAid/correlaid_website/README.md

     but they need it to run on port 3000

          npm run e2e

+#### Development server testing

+For faster testing during development, you can run tests against the development server:

+1. Start the development server

+        npm run dev

+2. Run e2e tests against the development server

+        npm run e2e:dev

+This uses the `PLAYWRIGHT_DEV=true` environment variable to configure Playwright to test against the development server instead of the static build.

 This is the only playwright script shortcut defined currently in our project, but playwright offers many other commands to help with the creation of test cases